MarceloDamian/MLNeuralNetwork/README.md

 ## To run models:

-1. To run mutli classifier change director to neuralnetworks.py and run python3 neuralnet.py
+1. To run mutli classifier change directory to neuralnetworks.py
+2. Run python3 neuralnet.py in your environment.